Loading Events

 Kidd’s Tavern, 8439 Hwy 12 E, 39766

 Built by Mr. Thomason, this home once served as a tavern and stagecoach stop during the frontier era.
 Later, the Wood family used it as a seminary for Cumberland Presbyterian preachers.
-The Aaron Lorenz family now resides in this historic home which will be 200 years old in 2026.
-Circa 1826
+The Aaron Lorenz family now resides in this historic home.
+This year, we celebrate Kidd’s Tavern being 200 years old!
+Circa 1826.

 Buy Tickets